 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Azerbaijan?
+What Is the Climate Like in Azerbaijan?

 Azerbaijan has a dry, semi-arid steppe climate.
 This means it is not as susceptible to rain.
 The three regions of the country are rather variant.
 You will find the descriptions below: